gvwilson/sensibleadventures/coriandel/coriandel.md

 have some ideas, but the most important thing now is what *you* think should happen.
 Here, close your eyes for a moment.
 Now breathe slowly.
 Remember your exercises.
 Slowly, calmly...
 That's right.
 That's right.
 Calmly...
 Listen to my voice.
 There is nothing but my voice.
 Now, bring Sehdie into your mind.
 You can see her face---she looks just like you did.
 You can hear her speak---she sounds just like you did.
 You are practically the same person.
 You will *become* the same person.
 Can you imagine it?"

 I could.
 Of course I could.
 I had been practicing for years.
-It was my part of the illicit Bantangui magic that Shau Sheu had taught me years ago, the secret she had fled to Coriandel to keep safe.
+It was my part of the illicit Bantangui magic that Shau Sheu had taught me years ago, the secret art she had fled to Coriandel to keep safe and had only ever shared with me.
+A chance to life my live over, to choose a different path, just as Shau Sheu had done.

 "Good.
 Now, think about Ishad.
 Think about the first moment you saw him.
 What do you remember?"

 "The picnic," I said dreamily. *Where he raised my hopes just to dash them,* I didn't add.
 Awbé had told me that the man she was seeing had a friend, a rogue who was famous that season for having ventured into the undercity and slain a---

 My eyes snapped open.
 My hand flew to my mouth.
 "What is it?"
 Shau Sheu asked.

 "That's it!"
 I said.
 "That's the final step.
 Ishad's boy has to go into the Tombs just like he did."

-"Really?
-Are you sure?"
+"Really?" she said, just a hint of doubt in her voice.
+"Are you sure?"

 "Yes!"
-Shau Sheu was wonderful, but sometimes she wasn't quite as quick as she could have been.
+Shau Sheu was wonderful, but sometimes it fell to me to see the connections between things and the best way forward.
 "Yes, I'm sure.
 That's what he has to do.
 Except---except he must fail where Ishad succeeded."

-The moment I said it, I knew it was the truth.
-I was as sure of it as I was of my own name.
+Even as I said it, I *knew* it was the truth.
 Where Ishad had succeeded, his prize student had to fail.
-That was what the spell needed.
+That was what we needed to complete the spell.

 "Mm."
 Shau Sheu nodded slowly.
 "I see.
-But you know, underbeasts don't come up to the surface very often.
+But you know, cherished, underbeasts don't come up to the surface very often.
 It could be a long wait."

 "Then we will have one summoned," I said firmly.
 "Oh, cherished Sheu, surely you can...?"